uraimo/SwiftyGPIO/README.md

 * [Nokia5110(PCD8544) LCD Library](http://github.com/uraimo/5110lcd_pcd8544.swift) - Show text and graphics on a Nokia 3110/5110 LCD display.
 * [HD44780U Character LCD Library](https://github.com/uraimo/HD44780CharacterLCD.swift) - Show text on character LCDs controlled by the HD44780 or one of its clones.
 * [DHTxx Temperature Sensor Library](https://github.com/pj4533/dhtxx) - Read temperature and humidity values from sensors of the DHT family (DHT11, DHT22, AM2303).
+* [SG90 Servo Motor Library](https://github.com/uraimo/SG90Servo.swift) - Drives a SG90 servo motor via PWM but can be easily modified to use other kind of servos.

 ### Awesome Projects
 * [Portable Wifi Monitor in Swift](http://saygoodnight.com/2016/04/05/portable-wifimon-raspberrypi.html) - A battery powered wifi signal monitor to map your wifi coverage.